• Skip to primary navigation

 Pin Recipe

 This easy tofu marinade is made with just 4 ingredients and gives tofu amazing flavor.
-I prefer to cook the marinated tofu in a skillet because the flavors become more caramelized, but for a more hands-off method you can also bake it in the oven.
+I prefer to cook the marinated tofu in a skillet because the flavors become more caramelized and the texture is crispier.
+But for a more hands-off method you can also bake it in the oven.

 I often serve this tofu over rice with simple veggies on the side, like steamed broccoli, raw snap peas or sauteed baby spinach.
-Don't forget frozen egg rolls to make it a full dinner!
+Don't forget frozen egg rolls or pot stickers to make it a full dinner!

 Ingredients